About 8 minutes of reading time.

 Putting it all together.

 I don’t really follow a training plan, but my “Zone 2 training plan” is basically spending around 80% of my weekly runs in Zone 2 and the other 20% doing intervals and other speed work.
 Here is a very cool app for iOS that you can see the percentage of times in different training zones.
 Yes, I love running and it is the bulk of my training, but isn’t everything!

 I truly believe that the Zone 2 training was a key component in getting me off the overnight supplemental oxygen therapy.
 In fact, my cardiovascular function now is night and day above when I first started this fitness journey back in early 2019.
 My stress test in June 2020 and my echocardiogram in December 2020 both yielded results that were music to my ears, “You’re at a VERY VERY MINIMAL risk for another heart attack!
 Keep doing what you’re doing!”

-By utilizing Zone 2 training, I have made significant health improvements by burning fat with minimal stress to my body, improved my cardiovascular system, provided a boost in my mitochondria for cellular energy (CoQ10 has also helped), and safely increased my miles and gotten faster at both my easy paces and my race paces all from training a lot at slower paces.
+By utilizing Zone 2 training after my heart attack, I have made significant health improvements by burning fat with minimal stress to my body, improved my cardiovascular system, provided a boost in my mitochondria for cellular energy (CoQ10 has also helped), and safely increased my miles and gotten faster at both my easy paces and my race paces all from training a lot at slower paces.